-- 1 Make sure that the infrared ports of the sending and receiving devices are pointing at each other and that there are no obstructions between the devices.
+1 Make sure that the infrared ports of the sending and receiving devices are pointing at each other and that there are no obstructions between the devices.
 The preferable distance between the two devices is three feet at most.
-To find the infrared port, see the picture of the different keys in the General information section of this guide. - The user of the receiving device activates the infrared port.
-To activate the infrared port of your phone to receive data via infrared, go to Menu→ Connect.→ Infrared and press .
+To find the infrared port, see the picture of the different keys in the General information section of this guide.

-3 The user of the sending device selects the desired infrared function to start data transfer.

-To send data via infrared, select Options \rightarrow Send \rightarrow Via infrared in an application.
+- The user of the receiving device activates the infrared port.
+To activate the infrared port of your phone to receive data by infrared, go to Menu→ Connect.→ Infrared and press . - 3 The user of the sending device selects the desired infrared function to start data transfer - To send data by infrared, select Options $\rightarrow$ Send $\rightarrow$ Via infrared in an application.

 If data transfer is not started within two minutes after the activation of the infrared port, the connection is cancelled and must be started again.

-Tip: You can also play phone-to-phone games via infrared.
+You can also play phone-to-phone games using infrared.

-Example: To send a contact card via infrared: (1) Ask the receiver to activate the infrared port in his/her device.
-(2) Go to Contacts, scroll to a card and select Options \rightarrow Send \rightarrow Via infrared.
+Example: To send a contact card by infrared: (1) Ask the receiver to activate the infrared port in his/her device.
+(2) Go to Contacts, scroll to a card and select Options $\rightarrow$ Send $\rightarrow$ Via infrared.

-Note: Windows 2000: To be able to use infrared to transfer files between your Nokia 3600 or Nokia 3650 and a compatible computer, go to "Control Panel" and select "Wireless Link".
+Note: Windows 2000: To be able to use infrared to transfer files between your Nokia 3620 or Nokia 3660 and a compatible computer, go to "Control Panel" and select "Wireless Link".
 In the "Wireless Link" "File Transfer" tab check the "Allow others" to send files to your computer using infrared.